bsmith399/bsmith399/README.md

 ---
 ## 👤 About Me

-Driven **Cybersecurity Analyst** with a strong foundation in threat detection, network forensics, and security operations.
-Holding a B.S. degree and the **CompTIA Security+** certification, I focus on analyzing network traffic and configuring SIEM telemetry to identify and mitigate security threats.
+*I'm a cybersecurity analyst with hands-on experience in threat detection, network forensics, and security operations.
+I hold a B.S. and the CompTIA Security+ certification, and most of my day-to-day work involves analyzing network traffic and tuning SIEM telemetry to catch threats worth acting on.

-I actively maintain a virtualized home lab environment (Windows, Ubuntu, and Kali Linux) running **Wazuh** for log aggregation and custom detection rules, alongside **Wireshark** for deep packet inspection.
-Passionate about continuous learning, defense-in-depth strategies, and translating complex security events into actionable incident reports.
+I work directly with network security and administration — TCP/IP, DNS, firewall rules, and traffic behavior — and have spent enough time in packet captures to know what normal looks like on a network well enough to notice when it isn't.
+I've carried incidents through the full response lifecycle: detecting the anomaly, scoping it, containing it, and documenting what happened.
+I run vulnerability scans and manage remediation to close weaknesses before someone else finds them, and I use Python and PowerShell to automate routine detection and remediation tasks so my attention stays on the alerts that need judgment.
+I've worked within NIST and PCI-DSS requirements, since controls only matter when they map to something an organization is accountable for.

+On the SIEM side, I've built and maintained a virtualized lab environment across Windows, Ubuntu, and Kali Linux, running Wazuh for log aggregation and writing custom detection rules against it.
+Wireshark handles the packet-level work when I need to understand what actually happened on the wire rather than what an alert says happened.
+I've also worked with Splunk and Microsoft Sentinel for log analysis and correlation.

+The part I'm strongest at is what comes after detection: working out what a set of events means and writing it up so the people who need to respond can act on it quickly.
+That means clear incident reports, clean documentation, and close collaboration with the IT and engineering teams who own the affected systems.
+I'm currently building depth in defense-in-depth architecture and detection engineering.*

 ---